cyberbotics/webots-doc/guide/tutorial-6-4-wheels-robot.md

 is defined along the *y*-axis, a Transform node should encapsulate the Shape to rotate the Cylinder along the along the *x*-axis.

-> **handson**: Complete the missing nodes to get the same structure as the one depicted in .
+> **handson**: Complete the missing nodes to get the same structure as the one depicted in [this figure](tutorial-6-4-wheels-robot.md#low-level-representation-of-the-4-wheels-robot).
 Don't forget the Physics nodes.
 Rotate the Transform node by an Euler axis and angle of *(0, 0, 1, Pi/2)* in order to inverse the *x*-axis and the *y*-axis.
 The Cylinder should have a `radius` of *0.04* and a `height` of *0.02*.
 Set the